First of all, I need to stress that these reviews are based solely on my experience and observations.

 JM Ridgeway: This company has good restaurant shops.
 The pay isn’t spectacular, but I would do them for a chance to take a friend to dinner.
 The reporting system is pretty simple and is online.

 Maritz Research: This company pays very well.
 The shops from them tend to be ongoing, over the course of approximately 2 months.
 The one I did was opening a business account at a bank, using it for a couple of transactions and then closing it.
 There were a total of something like 5 steps, most of the questions are yes/no with maybe one narrative in each section.
 It paid over $100.
-I wish I could do more of those, but now you can’t have an account at the banks they do.
+I wish I could do more of those, but now you can’t have had an account at the banks they want you to shop.
 Phooey.